 People Judge Based on Bad Grammar

-There’s a solid body of literature evidencing that judgements about peoples’ intelligence can be formed very quickly and based off very little information .
+There’s a solid body of literature evidencing that judgements about peoples’ intelligence can be formed very quickly and based on very little information .
 This means, when presented with a document like an article, letter or resume, readers will rapidly make judgements about the author’s cognitive abilities.

 A 2002 study about this phenomenon found that readers did negatively judge authors’ intelligence when spelling mistakes were present in the text .
-A low ratio of errors (four errors in a 308-word text) wasn’t found to have much of an impact, but a higher ratio of errors (12 errors in a 210-word test) produced a more adverse reaction .
+A low ratio of errors (four errors in a 308-word text) wasn’t found to have much of an impact, but a higher ratio of errors (12 errors in a 210-word text) produced a more adverse reaction .
 Interestingly, participants’ ability to identify the errors had no impact on how they judged the author, meaning that even ordinary people can and will form negative impressions based on spelling errors .

 A 2005 study yielded similar results, although the authors noted that the judgements were directly related to the author’s abilities in the context of the writing – other traits, like mathematical ability and likeability, were not affected by errors .